kupiso/r2d2-morse-translator/README.md

 ✨ Features
 📤 Encode: Convert plain text messages into Morse code.

+## 🌐 Browser Compatibility

+This translator is designed to work seamlessly in modern web browsers including Chrome, Firefox, Safari, and Edge.

 📥 Decode: Convert Morse code (dots, dashes, and slashes) back into plain language.

 🔊 Audio Playback: Hear the Morse code played as beeps and boops.